machaniG/EDA-tableau-dashboards/README.md

 An apparel retail client had four years of sales data but no structured way to answer basic business questions.
 They needed to move from manual tracking to a dynamic system to identify high-margin products, track regional performance, and spot seasonal sales drops.

+## Main question

+Which products, categories, regions and periods are driving sales and profitability, and where should the business focus its attention?

 ## Solution

 I conducted multi-dimensional exploratory data analysis across four analytical lenses simultaneously;  product category, individual SKU, geography, and time.